 How Much Faster are Aero Bars?

 Aero bars, which enable athletes to achieve an aerodynamic time trial position, generally provide speed gains ranging between 5-10% or more.
-For an athlete traveling 20 mph (32 kph), that’s a difference of traveling +1-2 mph (1.6-3.2 kph) faster at the same degree of output.
+For an athlete traveling 20 mph (32 kph), that’s a difference of traveling between 1-2 mph (1.6-3.2 kph) faster at the same degree of energy output.

 It’s important not to discount the aerodynamic gains that today’s time trial bikes deliver.
-TT bike technology has advanced by leaps and bounds in drag reduction, weight, and rider positioning.
+Next having an aero helmet, bike technology has advanced by leaps and bounds in drag reduction, weight, and rider positioning.
 While aero bars themselves can be a helpful tool in going faster, it’s the entirety of the bike and athlete that dictate the bigger performance picture.

 Aero Bars vs Drop Bars and Hoods